MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-concepts.md

 Kubernetes resources, such as pods and deployments, are logically grouped into a *namespace*.
 These groupings provide a way to logically divide AKS workload clusters and restrict access to create, view, or manage resources.
 You can create namespaces to separate business groups, for example.
 Users can only interact with resources within their assigned namespaces.
 For more information, see [Kubernetes namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

-When you create an Azure Kubernetes Service cluster in AKS hybrid:
+When you create an Azure Kubernetes Service cluster on AKS hybrid, the following namespaces are available:

 - *default* - This namespace is where pods and deployments are created by default when none is provided.
 In smaller environments, you can deploy applications directly into the default namespace without creating additional logical separations.
 When you interact with the Kubernetes API, such as with `kubectl get pods`, the default namespace is used when none is specified.
 - *kube-system* - This namespace is where core resources exist, such as network features like DNS and proxy, or the Kubernetes dashboard.
 You typically don't deploy your own applications into this namespace.